teplyiswiter/cpm/wp-content/plugins/simple-share-buttons-adder/readme.txt

 Looking for even more? <a href="https://simplesharebuttons.com/plus/" target="_blank">Checkout the Plus version</a>!

-No hotlinking to another website to slow downloading or for tracking use, it's simple, as promised.

 You can even upload and use your own custom images if you wish!

 Visit <a href="http://make.simplesharebuttons.com" target="_blank">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!

 The Simple Share Buttons Adder utilises features that, as a WordPress user, you will be familiar with.
 A self-explanatory administration screen will have you showing your Share Buttons on your posts and pages in no time!

+By downloading and installing this plugin you are agreeing to the <a href="https://simplesharebuttons.com/privacy/" target="_blank">Privacy Policy</a> and <a href="https://simplesharebuttons.com/privacy/" target="_blank">Terms of Service</a>.

 == Installation ==

-For full configuration instructions<a href="http://www.simplesharebuttons.com/wordpress/wordpress-configuration/" target="_blank"> visit this page</a>
+For full configuration instructions<a href="http://simplesharebuttons.com/wordpress/wordpress-configuration/" target="_blank"> visit this page</a>

 Visit <a href="http://make.simplesharebuttons.com" target="_blank">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!

 1. Upload the 'simple-share-buttons-adder' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to the SSBA Admin Panel via ‘Plugins’ -> ‘Share Buttons’ to change the settings as desired.
-4. Follow the instructions on <a href="http://www.simplesharebuttons.com/wordpress/wordpress-configuration/" target="_blank">this page</a> to customise your buttons to your liking.
+4. Follow the instructions on <a href="http://simplesharebuttons.com/wordpress/wordpress-configuration/" target="_blank">this page</a> to customise your buttons to your liking.
 5. Watch <a href="http://www.youtube.com/watch?v=p03B4C3QMzs" target="_blank">this video</a> to learn how to configure your buttons if you prefer.
 6. Watch <a href="https://www.youtube.com/watch?v=dkte9uu2o0M" target="_blank">this video</a> to see how you can upload and use your own custom images.

 == Frequently Asked Questions ==

 This plugin has a dedicated website!
-Check out the<a href="www.simplesharebuttons.com/wordpress-faq/" target="_blank"> FAQs page</a>
+Check out the <a href="http://simplesharebuttons.com/wordpress-faq/" target="_blank"> FAQs page</a>

 Visit <a href="http://make.simplesharebuttons.com" target="_blank">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!

-Please visit the <a href="http://www.simplesharebuttons.com/forums/forum/wordpress-forum/">WordPress Support Forum</a> for any assistance you may need.
+Please visit the <a href="http://simplesharebuttons.com/forums/forum/wordpress-forum/">WordPress Support Forum</a> for any assistance you may need.

-A step by step guide on how to configure this plugin can be found <a href="http://www.simplesharebuttons.com/wordpress/wordpress-configuration/">here</a>.
+A step by step guide on how to configure this plugin can be found <a href="http://simplesharebuttons.com/wordpress/wordpress-configuration/">here</a>.

 == Screenshots ==